 We are committed to the ethical and sustainable sourcing of all materials used in our handcrafted rings.
-This is why we use recycled gold, repurposed wood, naturally shed elk antler, and other consciously curated materials to make our rings.
+This is why we use SCS-certified 100% recycled gold, repurposed and reclaimed wood, naturally shed elk antler, and other consciously curated materials to make our rings.
 Sourcing raw materials this way preserves the world we love while adding depth and history to the bands we craft.

-Part of our mission at Rustic & Main is to sustainably source materials rich in American history.
+Part of our mission at Rustic & Main is to responsibly source sustainable materials rich in American history.
 We have been able to source a vast variety of organic and historic materials to craft unique rings that tell a story unlike any other.

-We source all our 10K and 14K solid gold bases from Stuller.
+We source all of our 10K, 14K and 18K solid gold ring bases from Stuller.
 Established in 1970, Stuller has a steadfast and ongoing commitment to ethical sourcing and fair trade practices.

 We are proud to work with a like-minded business that believes in an Earth First Commitment and that operates with social responsibility in mind.
 Stuller is certified through the Responsible Jewellery Council, which holds each company accountable for protecting the human rights of those involved in the jewelry supply chain.

 No two pieces of wood are identical.
 Therefore, no two wooden rings will ever be exactly alike.
-Every piece of wood is unique, and we use a wide range of woods to handcraft our rings.
-One of the most frequent comments we hear from our customers is how much attention their ring receives and how they have been able to share the story behind their band and its meaning.
+Every piece of wood is unique, and we use a wide range of reclaimed and historic woods to handcraft our rings.

 Rifle Stock Wood

 The Springfield 1903 rifle was the standard-issue firearm that accompanied American soldiers in the trenches of World War I. The M1 Garand rifle replaced the Springfield 1903 during World War II.